Grade Curve Calculator

 Square Root Grade Curve Calculator (The Texas Curve)

-The square root grade curve calculator applies a non-linear formula that benefits lower-scoring students significantly more than higher-scoring students.
-Often called the "Texas Curve," this method creates a diminishing return for higher grades.
+The square root grade curve calculator uses a non-linear formula.
+This helps lower-scoring students much more than it helps higher-scoring students.
+Often known as the "Texas Curve," this method leads to lower returns for higher grades.

 The "Texas Curve" effect: Notice how a raw score of 50 jumps significantly to 70, while a 90 only bumps to 95.

-This method is frequently used in biology, chemistry, and physics classes where raw scores are historically low.
-It ensures that a failing grade (F) can mathematically recover to a passing grade (D or C) without pushing top students over 100%.
-If the curve isn't enough to pass, use our Final Grade Calculator to see exactly what score you need on your upcoming exam to save your grade.
+The Square Root Grade method is often used in biology, chemistry, and physics classes where raw scores tend to be low.
+It allows students who are struggling to improve their grades from a failing (F) to a passing (D or C) without exceeding 100% for those who are doing well.
+If the curve isn't enough to pass, use the Final Grade Calculator to see exactly what score you need.

 Grade Curve Calculator Given Mean and Standard Deviation (Bell Curve)